IHE/RAD.IMR/input/pagecontent/issues.md

 #### Open Issues

-These issues were known as part of the publication, and IHE invites comments.
+IHE invites comments on the following issues.

 |#|Question|
 |-|--------|